Brand Ambassador - MyNorth.com

 Creating exciting consumer interactions and capturing it in photos

 This is a perfect part-time job for extra income, something that you can easily balance with class or another job!
-Extremely flexible schedule.
+It is an extremely flexible schedule.

-**Visit our Facebook page: https://www.facebook.com/Dbcamerica or https://instagram.com/dbcamerica/ for some awesome pictures of our staff in the field**

 Outgoing, passionate personality